 Interview coaching can be a great investment in your career.
 But with so many services to choose from and a whole range of prices, how much should you expect to pay?

-1. How much is interview coaching?
+1. How much does interview coaching cost?

 The average price for interview coaching is $150 per hour, which will get you an experienced coach with a deep knowledge of your industry and your role.
 As a budget option, some coaches on online marketplaces charge as low as $65 per hour.
 At the top end, executive coaching packages start at around $500 and run into the thousands.